Michelsen Farmstead: History

-From the very beginning, it was clear that the new settlement of Stirling was expected to be economically self-sufficient.
-Allotments of 2.5-acre building plots were designed specifically so the individual owners could provide their food.
-Equally important, but sometimes overlooked, was the expectation that the newly established village should be a community in the fullest sense.
-This must, of course, include cultural outlets to relieve the monotony of daily labor.

-The ability to provide for themselves culturally as well as physically contributed to the strength and self-reliance that was a sustaining force for Stirling throughout the years.

-Entertainment at the turn of the century had to be locally provided, for travel was slow and difficult.
-For the early settlers, house parties were the norm.
-Friends might congregate at various residences for socializing, card games, or impromptu music.
-Locals would play the bones for rhythm, or the violin for a quick dance, others were known for singing.

-The Michelsen home was a favorite gathering place for many years, and the family hosted my dances typical of those house parties.
-Though by today’s standards, the space was limited, moving furniture and rolling back rugs in the parlor and dining rooms created enough room to dance in one square.
+The Michelsen home was a community gathering place for many years, and the family hosted my dances typical of those house parties.
 The fiddler would lean against the doorway between the two rooms and play whatever the dancers desired.
 If the group was larger and the weather was good, the dancers were moved to the loft of the barn.
 Michelsen barn dances were popular for more than 75 years.

 As time went on, the day liner to Lethbridge offered new opportunities to the residents of Stirling and the surrounding area.
 But the Michelsen Farmstead remained a favorite gathering place – though its focus had changed slightly.
 Farmers from the surrounding area would often drive their teams to Stirling.
 They would then catch the train to Lethbridge leaving their team and wagon at the Michelsen farm, sometimes for several days.

 The popularity of the farm was not restricted to adults.
 Youngsters found the hayloft to be a perfect place to "sleep over" and the young Michelsen boys carried on endless "Cops and Robbers" shootouts with their friends.
 The Michelsen boys were the preferred "bad guys" in these games.
 This latter activity was a source of great concern to one neighbor who predicted a dark future for young boys who spent so much of their time in such "unlawful play".
 It is one of life’s little ironies that Glen Michelsen was the first Stirling native son to join the RCMP and two of his three brothers followed his example by making law enforcement their career.

 The continued importance of the Michelsen Farmstead can still be seen today even though no Michelsen's now reside in the home.
 In 2001 the Andreas Michelsen Homestead was declared a Provincial Historic Resource with the house and outbuildings restored to the period of the 1930s.